facebookresearch/ParlAI/projects/controllable_dialogue/README.md

 This will create a json file containing the output and automatic metrics for the provided model configuration (here, question-controlled CT model with z=7 and WD repetition control).
 The script `eval_wordstat.py` always places the json file in the same place as the model file.
-The script can take a while to complete - you can set e.g. `--num-examples 512` to generate output on a smaller number of examples.
+The script can take a while to complete - so you can set e.g. `--num-examples 512` to generate output on a smaller number of examples.

-Note: Due to changes in ParlAI, there might be some small differences between the json file created via this method, and the json files downloadable in the previous section.
+_Note: Due to changes in ParlAI, there might be some small differences between the json file created via this method, and the json files downloadable in the previous section._

 ## Human Evaluation Logs
 TODO